StockNews.com Initiates Coverage on Impac Mortgage (NYSE:IMH)

-StockNews.com initiated coverage on shares of Impac Mortgage (NYSE:IMH – Get Rating) in a research note issued to investors on Friday.
-The brokerage issued a hold rating on the stock.
+Equities research analysts at StockNews.com assumed coverage on shares of Impac Mortgage (NYSE:IMH – Get Rating) in a report issued on Saturday.
+The brokerage set a “hold” rating on the stock.

 Impac Mortgage Stock Performance

-An institutional investor recently bought a new position in Impac Mortgage stock.
-Sara Bay Financial purchased a new stake in shares of Impac Mortgage Holdings, Inc. (NYSE:IMH – Get Rating) during the 4th quarter, according to the company in its most recent Form 13F filing with the SEC.
-The fund purchased 2,578,536 shares of the company’s stock, valued at approximately $438,000.
-Sara Bay Financial owned about 11.99% of Impac Mortgage at the end of the most recent quarter.
-Hedge funds and other institutional investors own 12.49% of the company’s stock.
+A hedge fund recently bought a new stake in Impac Mortgage stock.
+Raymond James & Associates bought a new stake in Impac Mortgage Holdings, Inc. (NYSE:IMH – Get Rating) during the first quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The firm bought 73,470 shares of the company’s stock, valued at approximately $26,000.
+Raymond James & Associates owned about 0.34% of Impac Mortgage at the end of the most recent quarter.
+Institutional investors and hedge funds own 12.49% of the company’s stock.

 About Impac Mortgage